Sep 9, 2022 | Native Hope

 Tiny believes in the power of reading as a preventative measure for children, but she knows that as youths enter their teen years, they need communication skills and confidence.
 Consequently, she also believes in the power of storytelling—of youth sharing experiences with one another, so they understand they are not alone.

 The BEAR Program has evolved into a robust youth group with talking circles, performances, summer and after-school programming, and so much more.
 Tiny and Eileen work to develop student mentors who assist them in the battle against suicide among the Oglala youth.
 Tiny, Eileen and her team make themselves available 24/7 for those in crisis—they travel the entire reservation to prevent suicide completions.
 During the pandemic, the BEAR team has been busy packing snack bags for the youth of Pine Ridge to provide nourishment and hope.

 Finally, the Lower Brule Boys and Girls club [LBBGC] serves as another invaluable partner in the fight against suicide.
 Through their tireless efforts to provide meals, snacks, and activities to the children and teens of the Lower Brule Sioux Tribe [Kul Wicasa Oyate], the LBBGC maintains daily contact with their members.
-This summer Native Hope partnered with the club and its staff through providing snacks, food, and supplies for the youth they serve.
-The LBBGC staff provided the nourishment, love, and inspiration needed throughout the pandemic.

 It’s okay to call

 On World Suicide Prevention Day, September 10, Native Hope celebrates all organizations, professionals, and individuals striving to make a difference in the lives of those struggling to find their worth.